-Playa de Poniente – Águilas
+Playa de Poniente (Águilas)

 This urban beach is one of the most popular in the region of Murcia.
 It has a great number of services and is particularly popular with families who visit the tourist resort of Águilas.
-For most of the year, parking is not a problem; there are lots of residential roads surrounding the beach to leave your car.
-However, July and August can be a problem, as it will seem that the whole of the country has arrived.
-The beach is just over 1km in length and some 40m wide in most parts.
-The sand is fine and golden, although there are a few areas with loose stones.
-The Poniente beach, which allows you to enter the water gradually, sits between the Casica Verde and the La Colonia breakwater.
+For most of the year, parking is not a problem; there are lots of residential roads surrounding the beach where you can leave your car.
+However, it gets very busy in July and August, when it feels like the entire country as arrived.
+If you choose to travel by public transport, expect to walk about 1.5 kilometers from the bus stop in town.

 Playa de las Palmeras

-Cala Cortina – Cartagena
+Cala Cortina (Cartagena)

-La Azohía – Cartagena
+La Azohía (Cartagena)

-La Carolina – Águilas
+La Carolina (Águilas)

-Playa de Paraíso – Cartagena
+Playa de Paraíso (Cartagena)

-Cala de los Cocederos del Hornillo – Águilas
+Playa de los Cocederos del Hornillo (Águilas)